Litter-Robot Troubleshooting: Fix Yellow Light, Red Light, Odor & Cycling Issues (LR3, LR4 & LR5)

 What it means: The cat sensor detected a fault — typically the unit thinks something is wrong with the weight reading.

-1. Power off the unit (unplug it from the wall)
+1. Power off the unit (unplug from wall)

 2. Remove the globe completely